florianluediger/playlist-cutter-full-stack-scaleway/README.md

 You can deploy the frontend files using the AWS cli.
 You need to create a profile for the Scaleway credentials first.
 [Have a look at the documentation here.](https://www.scaleway.com/en/docs/object-storage/api-cli/object-storage-aws-cli/) Then you can deploy the frontend.
+When creating the access key, make sure that you check the box to use the key for accessing object storage and select the playlist-cutter project.

 `npm -w frontend run deploy`